 Everything Old Is New Again

-Although cruise lines have never been known to be frivolous, the trend of refurbishing older ships will likely intensify in 2010, as cruise lines work to generate excitement and buzz about their ships without having to invest in new builds.
+Although cruise lines have never been known to be frivolous, the trend of refurbishing older ships will likely intensify as cruise lines work to generate excitement and buzz about their ships without having to invest in new builds.
 When done correctly, a newly remodeled and refurbished ship can be a truly stunning thing – and a major selling point for lines that want to enjoy a quick makeover.
 Beyond all of that, remodeling and refurbishing – even doing so extensively – is still far cheaper than investing in entirely new ships.